caktus/hosted-rapidpro/README.md

 * Click "Twilio Number" (the top choice, probably)

-* It'll prompt you for the Account SID and token that you wrote down earlier.
+* It'll prompt you for the Twilio Account SID and token that you wrote down earlier.
 Enter them and click Ok.

-* It'll prompt you to claim a number.
+* It'll prompt you to claim a phone number.
 The one you created earlier should be listed under "Add an existing supported number to your account", so just click it.

-* Now, to double-check that things are set up right at twilio, go back to the list of phone numbers at twilio (https://www.twilio.com/user/account/phone-numbers/incoming), find your phone number, and look at the Configuration column.
+* Now, to double-check that things are set up right at Twilio, go back to the list of phone numbers at Twilio (https://www.twilio.com/user/account/phone-numbers/incoming), find your phone number, and look at the Configuration column.
 You should see SUBDOMAIN.ngrok.io as part of the